Prayer wheel

 A prayer wheel, or mani wheel, is a cylindrical wheel (кюрдэ) for Buddhist recitation.
 The wheel is installed on a spindle made from metal, wood, stone, leather, or coarse cotton.
 Prayer wheels are common in Tibet and areas where Tibetan culture is predominant.

 Traditionally, a mantra is written in Ranjana script or Tibetan script, on the outside of the wheel.
 The mantra Om mani padme hum is most commonly used, but other mantras can also be used.

 Prayer wheels sometimes depict dakinis and the eight auspicious symbols (ashtamangala).
 At the core of the cylinder, as the axle of the wheel, is a "life tree" made of wood or metal with mantras written on or wrapped around it.

 According to the Tibetan Buddhist and Bon tradition, spinning such a wheel will have much the same meritorious effect as orally reciting the prayers.

 Nomenclature and etymology

-The Tibetan term is a contraction: "mani" itself is a contraction of Sanskrit cintamani; "chos" is Tibetan for dharma; and "'khor" or "'khorlo" means chakrano.
+The Tibetan term is a contraction: "wylie" itself is a contraction of Sanskrit cintamani; "wylie" is Tibetan for dharma; and "wylie" or "wylie" means chakrano.

-The common term, “prayer wheel” is a double misnomer.
+The common term, "prayer wheel" is a double misnomer.
 A long strip of rolled-up paper bearing printed or inscribed mantras rather than prayers, per se, is inside the cylinder.
-The term “mantra mill”, in contrast to “prayer wheel”, is perhaps a better translation of the Tibetan 'khor-lo, since a "mill" refers to a turning process that generates a particular output, in this case generating merit.
+The term "mantra mill", in contrast to "prayer wheel", is perhaps a better translation of the Tibetan wylie, since a "mill" refers to a turning process that generates a particular output, in this case generating merit.